marilin99/master_thesis/README.md

 The user should be reminded about the constraints of the pipelines, which are provided in the thesis as well as [below](#constraints-of-"Fibar").

 ## Requirements
-The pipelines should be executed in the Python 3.8.10 environment.
+The pipelines should be executed in the Python 3.8.10 environment (have not tested out other versions yet).
 All of the required libraries and their versions can be installed from the <code>requirements.txt</code> file.

 NB! for scale obtaining to work properly with pytesseract, please make sure the Tesseract-OCR has been installed to your system and the `tesseract.exe` path has been added to `scale_obtain`.py in the commented location.
 A Stack Overflow post is provided [here](https://stackoverflow.com/questions/50951955/pytesseract-tesseractnotfound-error-tesseract-is-not-installed-or-its-not-i)